-The recruitment process ensures that there is a statewide comprehensive process for the diligent recruitment of potential foster and adoptive families who reflect the ethnic and racial diversity of children for whom foster and adoptive homes are needed.
+The recruitment framework ensures that there is a statewide comprehensive process for the diligent recruitment of potential foster and adoptive families who reflect the ethnic and racial diversity of children for whom foster and adoptive homes are needed.
 Regional recruitment plans are developed based on each region's annual needs assessment.
-DCFS also contracts with Raise the Future (formerly known as the Adoption Exchange) and Wendy's Wonderful Kids to help with adoption recruitment and placement.
+DCFS also contracts with Raise the Future and Wendy's Wonderful Kids to help with adoption recruitment and placement.